-The purpose of the five-year Preschool Research and Technical Assistance Project for the David and Lucile Packard Foundation has been to offer research-based technical assistance to state and local entities on how to phase in access to high-quality preschool to all children in California, beginning in the neighborhoods with the greatest need.
-In the midst of severe state budget challenges coupled with promising new federal opportunities to finance preschool, it has been critical to identify the areas with the highest unmet need for new and/or enhanced preschool services.
-The project has helped state and local planners as well as grant applicants determine priority areas for expansion as new resources become available.
+The Preschool Research and Technical Assistance Project, supported by the David and Lucile Packard Foundation from 2007-2012, provided the foundation for much of AIR’s work offering research-based technical assistance to state and local entities on how to phase in access to high-quality preschool to all children in California, beginning in the neighborhoods with the greatest unmet need.
+The project has helped state and local planners as well as grant applicants determine priority areas for preschool expansion as new resources become available.

 Signature contributions include a repository of practical tools, resources, and methodologies intended to assist policymakers and state, county, and city planners with designing, implementing, and evaluating preschool and other school readiness programs.

 One such resource is the Early Learning Needs Assessment Tool (ELNAT), for which AIR has compiled early care and education data at the zip code and county level.
 Each county needs assessment includes population factors that impact the need for early care and education as well as on the licensed supply and enrollment in publicly supported programs (e.g., State Preschool, Head Start, General Child Care, Early Head Start, Transitional Kindergarten, etc.).